 A non-growing medical marijuana caregiver’s main role is procuring and transporting medicine to their identified patients.
 Most non-growing caregivers are patients’ close friends or family.
-Patients unable to physically or mental acquire their own cannabis should use a trusted person as their caregiver.
+Patients unable to physically or mentally acquire their own cannabis should use a trusted person as their caregiver.
 Caregivers do not need to be patients; however, patients can also be caregivers for other patients.

 Caregivers are only allowed to procure medicine for the patient or patients specified in their application to the program.
-So, if a caregiver needs to pick up cannabis for their patient, the caregiver needs to have both their caregiver card and the patient’s MMMP card.
+So, if a caregiver needs to pick up cannabis for their patient, the caregiver should have both their caregiver card and the patient’s MMMP card.
 This helps law enforcement understand the ownership of specific medicines.
 Now, the old excuse of, “It’s not mine; It’s for a friend.” can be legitimized if you have a caregiver card and paired patient’s card.

 Growing Medical Marijuana Caregivers